 Melbourne Cup winners timeline.

 Please be aware that Flemington Racecourse will be locked down from approximately Monday 24 October until Wednesday 9 November 2016, inclusive.

 Any media wishing to access Flemington during this time must be accredited for the 2020 Melbourne Cup Carnival.

-Accredited media must then follow the Non-Raceday Media Access to Flemington procedures, which are outlined below under ‘Non Melbourne Cup Carnival Media Accreditation’.
+Accredited media must then follow the Non-Raceday Media Access to Flemington procedures, which are outlined under the ‘Non Melbourne Cup Carnival Media Accreditation’ tab on this page.
 Melbourne Cup Carnival media rules will be in place for the duration of the lock-down period.